3DPrinterAdvice.comUpdated May 2026

 Every printer needs slicer software to convert 3D models into printable instructions.
 All of these are free:

 - PrusaSlicer works with any FDM printer.
 Open-source, excellent defaults, huge community.
-My recommendation for Ender 3 and Sovol users. - Bambu Studio comes with Bambu printers.
+Our recommendation for Ender 3 and Sovol users. - Bambu Studio comes with Bambu printers.
 Fork of PrusaSlicer with Bambu-specific features.
 Use this if you buy a Bambu. - Orca Slicer is a community fork that combines the best of PrusaSlicer and Bambu Studio.
 Works with everything.
 Growing fast. - Chitubox or Lychee for resin printers.
 Both have free tiers that handle basic slicing.

 For 3D models, browse Printables (Prusa's community), Thingiverse, or MakerWorld (Bambu's platform).